Rosie Sheehy

-Rosie Sheehy is a stage and screen actress, known for her work with the Royal Shakespeare Company, the National Theatre, and for her critically acclaimed performances in London theatre.
-A graduate of the Royal Academy of Dramatic Art (RADA), she has been recognised for her emotional range in both classical and contemporary roles.
-Sheehy received a Laurence Olivier Award nomination for Best Actress for her performance as the Young Woman in Machinal at the Old Vic in 2024.
+Rosie Sheehy is a Welsh stage and screen actor, known for her work with the Royal Shakespeare Company, the Royal National Theatre, The Old Vic and for her critically acclaimed performances in London theatre.
+She performed in both classical and contemporary roles.
+Sheehy received a Laurence Olivier Award nomination for Best Actress twise for her performance as the Young Woman in Machinal at the Old Vic in 2024 and in Guess How Much I Love You? in 2025.

 Early life and education

 Sheehy was born and raised in Port Talbot, Wales, a community noted for its vibrant theatrical lineage and for nurturing several prominent performers.
-She has acknowledged the town’s artistic identity as formative in her development as an actor and a continuing point of connection in her work.
+She has acknowledged the town's artistic identity as formative in her development as an actor.
 She later trained at the Royal Academy of Dramatic Art (RADA) in London.

 Career

 Stage

-Sheehy has performed extensively on stage with the Royal Shakespeare Company, the National Theatre, and leading London theatres.
+Sheehy has performed extensively on stage with the Royal Shakespeare Company, the Royal National Theatre, and leading London theatres.

 She made her London stage debut in The Hairy Ape (Old Vic), playing Mildred, directed by Richard Jones.
 She went on to appear in Uncle Vanya at Theatr Clwyd and Sheffield Theatre as Sonya, a performance that won the Best Female Performance in the English Language Award at the Wales Theatre Awards.